-The residence, the third floor of Palazzo San Gabriele, a large newly built baroque building from the sixties, is located in the middle of the old Arab district of La Kalsa.
-The apartment, which can be used as separating apartments, faces Vicolo Cefalá, a narrow and quiet street, while only a short walk to the city center streets.
+The residence, on the second floor of Palazzo San Gabriele, a large newly restored Baroque building from the sixteenth century, is located in the middle of the old Arab district La Kalsa.
+The apartment, which can be used as two separate units, faces Vicolo Cefalá, a narrow and quiet street, only a short walk to the city centre streets.

-The apartments have a common main entrance, and from a communal entrance each apartment has its front door.
-The apartments are on 60 and 30 sqm.
-There is good soundproofing between the two apartments.
-Each of them can be rented separately or the entire home can be rented as a unit.
+The two apartment units have a common main entrance, and from the entrance hall, each apartment has its own front door.
+The apartments are 60 and 30 m2 respectively.
+There is good sound insulation between the two units.
+Each of them can be rented separately, or the whole apartment can be rented as one unit.

-Apartment No. 1 (60 sqm) Large bedroom with double bed and balcony, spacious living /kitchen (with double sofa bed) with access to 20 sqm terrace with dining area.
+Apartment Unit 1 (60 m2): Large bedroom with double bed and balcony, spacious living room/kitchen (with double sofa bed) with access to 20 m2 terrace with dining area.

-Apartment No. 2 (30 sqm): Bedroom/living room/kitchen with double bed, dining table, balcony.
+Apartment Unit 2 (30 m2): Bedroom/living room/kitchen with double bed, dining table, balcony.

-Palazzo San Gabriele has an address Via Alloro107, in the middle of the city La Kalsa.
-La Kalsa is one of the four old quarters in the historical center and lies down to the sea, between Via Vittorio Emanuele and the botanical garden.
-La Kalsa's history dates back to the 900s, and in the old, narrow streets, one can still feel that this has been one of the first Arab districts in Europe.
-In each of the quarters, large palaces were built from the 15th to the 17th century, and during the last ten to fifteen years, many of these buildings have now been restored.
-Via Alloro is the main street in the district, and down the street Palazzo Abatellis, the regional museum of ancient art.
-In Via Butera no 18 you will find Palazzo Butera, down towards Foro Italico, Palermo's newest art museum.
-A little up in Via Alloro is located Galleria d'arte moderna Sant'Anna, the regional museum of modern art.
+Palazzo San Gabriele on Via Alloro 107, is situated in the heart of La Kalsa district.
+La Kalsa is one of the four ancient quarters of the historic centre and is located by the sea, between Via Vittorio Emanuele and the Botanical Gardens.
+La Kalsa's history dates back to the 10th century, and in the old, narrow streets you can still sense that this has been an Arab district.
+In each of the quarters, large palaces were built between the 15th and 18th centuries, and over the last ten to fifteen years, many of these buildings have now been restored.
+Via Alloro is the main street in the district, and a short distance down the street is the Palazzo Abatellis, the regional museum of ancient art.
+In Via Butera 18, towards Foro Italico, you will find Palazzo Butera, Palermo's newest art museum.
+A little up the Via Alloro there is the Galleria d'arte moderna Sant'Anna, the regional museum of modern art.
 These are two of the most important museums in Sicily.
-Close by until Piazza Marina, with its traditional market on Sundays, lies Palazzo Mirto, a completely furnished old mansion and Palazzo Steri.
+Close by, next to Piazza Marina, with its traditional market on Sundays, is Palazzo Mirto, a fully furnished old mansion, and the Palazzo Steri.